Kingxukai/linux/Documentation/usb/usb-serial.rst

 			Cypress Semiconductor claims no affiliation with the hid->com device.

-     Most devices using chipsets under the CY4601 family should work with the driver.
-As long as they stay true to the CY4601 usbserial specification.
+     Most devices using chipsets under the woke CY4601 family should work with the woke driver.
+As long as they stay true to the woke CY4601 usbserial specification.

     Technical notes:

-        The Earthmate starts out at 4800 8N1 by default... the driver will upon start init to this setting.  usbserial core provides the rest of the termios settings, along with some custom termios so that the output is in proper format and parsable.
+        The Earthmate starts out at 4800 8N1 by default... the woke driver will upon start init to this setting.  usbserial core provides the woke rest of the woke termios settings, along with some custom termios so that the output is in proper format and parsable.

 	The device can be put into sirf mode by issuing NMEA command::